The Lighthouse (2019 film): Filming

+Cinematography

-The Lighthouse was shot on 35mm film using Panavision Panaflex Millennium XL2 cameras equipped with vintage Bausch and Lomb Baltar lenses.
-Occasionally, to capture flashback sequences or scenes of heightened conflict, specialized lenses refurbished by Panavision were used.
-Filmmakers produced the onscreen universe with a highly saturated visual palette evocative of orthochromatic film.
-Creating textures with a sufficient antique quality was one of Blaschke's initial responsibilities during the pre-production.
-He developed a process of testing the utility of digital footage in color negative film stock, first with Kodak Vision3 500T 5219 film, before selecting Eastman Double-X 5222 stock based on the composition produced.
-Blaschke resumed the testing after securing the Baltar lenses for the shoot, this time with an arrangement of shortpass filters—a class of scientific optical filters—and photographic filters most sensitive to blue-green and ultraviolet light.
+The Lighthouse was shot on 35 mm film using Panavision Panaflex Millennium XL2 cameras with vintage Bausch and Lomb Baltar lenses.
+Occasionally, to capture flashback sequences or scenes of heightened conflict, the camera crew shot with three Petzval lenses and another 50 mm lens that had been refurbished by Panavision.
+Filmmakers created the onscreen world with a stark visual palette reminiscent of orthochromatic film.
+One of Blaschke's initial responsibilities was to produce the shots with a sufficient antique quality.
+He developed a process of testing the utility of digital footage in color negative film stock, first with Kodak Vision3 500T 5219 film and then Eastman Double-X 5222 stock.
+Blaschke continued this process after acquiring the Baltar lenses for the shoot, this time with shortpass filters—a class of scientific optical filters—and photographic filters most sensitive to blue-green and ultraviolet light.
 The specifications were so unusual that it required the manufacture of custom sets of filters by Schneider Kreuznach, which was expensive and time-consuming.
 Blaschke recalled, "I sketched a desired spectrograph on graph paper, indicating a complete elimination of all light beyond 570 nanometers [mid-yellow] while allowing all shorter wavelengths to pass freely.
 At that point, I was unsure of the true light loss and I was pretty nervous about it."
 Post-production editing of The Lighthouse occurred simultaneously at the FotoKem film laboratories in Burbank, California.

+Screenshot of Wake and Winslow in a drunken argument at night.
+The filmmakers deployed artificial lighting for both day and nighttime scenes, in this case a single lantern equipped with a halogen bulb.

+Lighting, especially for night scenes, posed a challenge for the camera crew because they were shooting at a low film speed, which made film stock less sensitive to light.
+This was compounded by the fact that the Double-X 5222 stock had a substantially lower capacity for exposure latitude than either color film stock or digital film.
+The filmmakers therefore deployed artificial lights when scenes could not be sufficiently rendered with only natural lighting.
+They rigged exterior nighttime scenes with 9K and 18K HMI lamps manufactured in Nova Scotia and Toronto; these lamps were also used for daytime shots, in a setup involving the reflection of light off of stretched muslin fixtures.
+For the interior night scenes, sets were lit by a single lantern equipped with 500- and 800-watt halogen bulbs, occasionally supplemented by a paper lantern for close up shots.
+The lights, according to Blaschke, were so bright that some camera crew wore sunglasses on the set.